modelscope/modelscope-studio/docs/components/pro/multimodal_input/README.md

     """
     fullscreen_drop: Whether to allow fullscreen drop files to the attachments.

+    allow_upload: Whether to allow upload files to the attachments.

     allow_paste_file: Whether to allow paste file to the attachments.

     allow_speech: Whether to allow speech input.